 The Matt Fong Asian Americans in Public Finance scholarship honors the memory of former California state treasurer, Matt Fong, for his dedication to public service, active involvement in state politics, and direct impact he had in opening up opportunities for Asian Americans in the public finance industry.
 Matt Fong's life embodied the mission of the Asian Americans in Public Finance [...]
 More

-Each year, The Melissa Anne Centrella Scholarship will be awarded to students in New Jersey pursuing a career in Nursing, Medical Sciences, or a Medical Technical field.
-Because medicine and care were so important to Melissa's everyday life, she had a deep respect for the people that helped to bring dignity, comfort and respect to her special needs.
-The Board Members know that Melissa loved to [...]
+The Melissa's Hope Scholarships serve as a tribute to Melissa Centrella's life of courage and love.
+Each year, Melissa's Hope awards several scholarships to New Jersey students pursuing careers in nursing, medical sciences or a medical technical field.
+Because medicine and care were so important to Melissa's daily life, she had a deep respect for the people that helped to bring dignity, comfort [...]
 More

 Page Grants are awarded to Minnesota students of color who attend Minnesota post-secondary schools and agree to complete annual service projects with young children.
 Students at all levels of academic achievement can qualify for a grant.
 The selection process highlights an applicant’s attitude toward education, willingness to provide service to children, and financial need.

 In each state and Washington, D.C., the top middle level, and high school youth volunteer will be named State Honorees and will receive an award of $1,000, an engraved silver medallion, and an all-expense-paid trip with a parent or [...]
 More

 The Rebecca Kirtman Memorial Scholarship currently awards 3 types of non-renewable post-secondary scholarships.
 The purpose of these scholarships is to encourage students who have demonstrated outstanding community service in high school to continue their efforts throughout their lives and to encourage others to do the same.
 The applicant must be a graduating high school senior that has made an [...]
 More